Troubleshooting with the Scientific Method

 ..when you've checked the basics and eliminated all configuration and operations-related possible causes, whatever remains is a vendor bug.

-The entire scientific method for troubleshooting process must be repeated until a solution is found.
-This troubleshooting method relies on identifying possible causes and eliminating each cause until the true, root cause of the problem is found.
+The entire troubleshooting process feeds into itself and must be repeated until a solution is found.
+This troubleshooting method relies on identifying possible causes, categorically eliminating each possible cause until the true, root cause of the problem is found.
 You cannot find and fix the true root cause of the problem unless you apply the scientific method to your troubleshooting.

 << Back to Main Troubleshooting Page